CosmoLike/cocoa/README.md

 - :interrobang: **Installation seems to take forever**.

-There are various reasons why the installation of the Cocoa conda environment may take a long time.
+There are various reasons why installing the Cocoa conda environment may take a long time.
 Here is a checklist of good practices to overcome this problem.

 :one: *Never install conda environments using the login node*.

 Instead, request an interactive job with a few cores.
 However, users must know that **some supercomputers do not provide internet access on computing nodes** (e.g., the Midway HPC at the University of Chicago).
 Ask the HPC staff for a **queue dedicated to installing and compiling code** in this case; they should exist in a well-designed HPC environment.
-For example, the `build partition` on the Midway supercomputer can be accessed with the command
+For example, the `build partition` on the Midway supercomputer can be accessed with the command.

     sinteractive --nodes=1 --ntasks=1 --cpus-per-task=5 --time=3:00:00 --account=pi-XXX --partition=build